 Do not disturb it for at least eight hours, as it goes through the fermentation process.
 After eight to twelve hours place your jars in the refrigerator and let the yogurt cool before stirring.

 How long does homemade yogurt last?
-Your homemade yogurt will last for at least two weeks stored in the refrigerator.
+Homemade vanilla yogurt will last for at least two weeks stored in the refrigerator.
 Mine always gets eaten before two weeks are up, so I have never tried to keep it longer than that.
 But it may last even longer.

-There are lots of cake or scones, etc. recipes that ask for yogurt.
-And anytime a recipe asks for plain yogurt you can substitute the recipe with vanilla yogurt.
+There are lots of cakes or scones, etc., recipes that ask for yogurt.
+And anytime a recipe asks for plain yogurt you can substitute the recipe with homemade vanilla yogurt.

 I love yogurt parfaits!
 If you've never had one, it's simply granola, berries, and yogurt layered in a dish.
-So good for breakfast or snack anytime.
+It's so good for breakfast or a snack anytime.
 Here is my homemade granola recipe.